Skogsøy Webshop Home Travel Gullfjell Contact

 Eastern Mediterranean - the Tamar field off Israel.

-The job was an AUV geophysical survey with a variety of geotechnical sampling in order to map possible routes for the offshore section of a gas pipeline from the Tamar field to Israel.
-The vessel mobilised late November at Limassol, Cyprus and we went home just before Christmas via Haifa in Israel.
-Early in the New Year I returned for a couple more weeks.
+The jobs here were both AUV geophysical surveys with a variety of geotechnical sampling in order to map possible routes for the offshore section of a gas pipeline from the Tamar field to Israel.
+The vessel mobilised on both occasions at Limassol, Cyprus.

 HUGIN AUV on the surface